The Wash: Landmarks

-St Botolph's, the parish church of Boston, has a tower known as the Boston Stump.
-This can be seen on clear days from the Norfolk side of the Wash.
-The Outer Trial Bank, a remnant of a 1970s experiment, lies some 2 mi off the Lincolnshire coast near the River Nene.
+The Outer Trial Bank, a remnant of a 1970s experiment, lies some 2 mi off the Lincolnshire coast near the mouth of the River Nene.

+The most notable nature feature is Hunstanton Cliffs, comprising strata of orange, red and white chalk.

 Proposed racetrack

 In 1934 a proposal was made, supported by racing driver Malcolm Campbell, to build a 15 mi race track on reclaimed land from Boston to Gibraltar Point, near Skegness.
 It would have been used as a road to Skegness when there was no racing.
 There was also to be a long lake for boat racing inside the track loop.
 The financial straits in the 1930s prevented the project from proceeding.